python-virtualenvwrapper/virtualenvwrapper.emacs-desktop/README.rst

 Or by unpacking the source distribution and running ``setup.py`` directly::

-  $ tar zxvf virtualenvwrapper-emacs-desktop-|release|.tar.gz
+  $ tar zxvf virtualenvwrapper-emacs-desktop-X.Y.tar.gz
-  $ cd virtualenvwrapper-emacs-desktop-|relesae|
+  $ cd virtualenvwrapper-emacs-desktop-X.Y
   $ python setup.py install

 You may need administrator privileges to install to a global location.